 Deer population reductions are conducted from 6:00 PM until 6:00 AM while the parks are closed to the public.
 Programming is designed with public safety being paramount.
 Police-based sharpshooting programs are directed and supervised by the Department’s Natural Resources Stewardship Section and Park Police Division.

 Deer are removed safely, humanely, and discreetly.
 The meat product of all deer harvested through Park Police Sharpshooting operations is donated to the Capital Area Food Bank for distribution to the region’s charitable organizations throughout the surrounding area.
-To date, the Department of Parks has donated nearly 200,000 pounds of venison (800,000 servings) to those in need.
+To date, the Department of Parks has donated more than 300,000 pounds of venison (1,200,000 servings) to those in need.
 If you have any questions about this program, please review the Frequently Asked Questions (FAQ’s).